 The Source Hotel & Market Hall

-As the first food hall to open in Denver, and one of the first to open in Colorado, The Source sets the standard for Denver Food Halls.
-Over the years it has expanded to include a hotel, market hall, and even a rooftop bar.
-As a staple to the industrial neighborhood of the RiNo district, its large building houses two market halls that span 45,000 square feet, offering a collection of 25 artisans including some house-hold names in the culinary scene including acorn, Grabowski’s Pizzeria, Safta, the Proper Pour, and many others.
+As the first food hall to open in Denver, and one of the first to open in Colorado, The Source Hotel + Market Hall sets the standard.
+Over the years, it’s expanded to include a hotel, market hall, and rooftop bar.
+As a staple of the RiNo district, the building houses two halls that span 45,000 sq ft, offering a collection of 25 artisans including Grabowski’s Pizzeria, Safta, and the Proper Pour.

-Take in the views of Denver from their rooftop bar and restaurant, The Woods Restaurant, all complete with a New Belgium Beer Garden.
-Serving up breakfast, brunch, lunch, dinner, and a mighty fine happy hour, this is the place to enjoy those summer evenings or cool fall days.
-And if you don’t feel like leaving, book a room at their hotel.
-Rooms offer a modern twist with local touches with design work from Winter Session in Denver.
+Take in the views of Denver from their rooftop bar and restaurant, The Woods Restaurant, complete with a New Belgium Beer Garden.
+Serving up breakfast, brunch, lunch, dinner, and happy hour, this is the place to enjoy those summer evenings or cool fall days.
+And if you don’t feel like leaving, book a room with local touches and design work from Winter Session at their hotel.

-The launchpad for several Denver eateries, Avanti Food and Beverage in LoHi is also soon to establish another location in Boulder, spring 2020.
-Spread throughout two levels, the collective eatery houses a smattering of food stalls complete with two bars.
-Food options include a pizza joint, poke bowls and arepas.
-But perhaps one of its biggest draws is its stunning rooftop patio with plenty of room to take in beautiful views of downtown Denver.
+The launchpad for several Denver eateries, Avanti Food and Beverage has two locations in Colorado: one in Denver’s LoHi and another in Boulder.
+Spread throughout two levels, the collective eatery houses a smattering of food stalls complete with two bars and items like pizza, poke bowls, and arepas.

 Denver Union Station